samyak45/my-old-website/_posts/2016-09-16-revolutionaries-vs-rebels.md

 ![Batman](http://samyakchoudhary.com/img/the-dark-knight.jpg){: .center-image }

 You must consider yourself lucky if you have ever encountered a true revolutionary.
-And I take my hat off to you if you sucessfully endured the inborn sense of morality and virtuous nature that makes everyone else's distress over personal life issues seem pitiful.
-One problem though, I don't wear a hat :P .
+And I take my hat off to you if you successfully endured the inborn sense of morality and virtuous nature that makes everyone else's distress over personal life issues seem pitiful.
+One problem, though, I don't wear a hat :P.

-A revolutionary is someone who works for political or social change.
+A revolutionary is someone who works for a political or social change.
 The orientation is toward changing and improving society.
 Motivated towards seeking moral and ethical perfection, revolutionaries believe they could do better, others could improve and the world could be a better place.

 Think Katniss (The Hunger Games), Dumbledore (Harry Poter), Batman (The Dark Knight) and Aragorn 2 (The Lord of the Rings).